Educational & Fitness Trails

-This natural wooded area is located just south of the Walt Neuens Horse Arena on Riverwood Drive.
+This natural wooded area is located just south of the Walt Neuens Horse Arena, 1921 Riverwood Drive.
 There is a 1.65 mile hiking and horse trail that has interpretive panels and lessons.
 The trail connects users to the existing trail system, too.
 Watch the 5,000 trees that are planted here grow up.
 This park was made possible by a donation of land and funds from the Atkinson family, help with parking lot and trail construction from Doosan Bobcat and plantings from Dakota Audubon.

 Bill Mills Nature Trail

 Stroll along this gravel trail and learn how the Missouri River is important to our history, community, and how it provides vital habitat for seasonal and year-round animal species.
 This quiet trail provides views of the river and its peaceful backwaters, and is a short jaunt from the main trails of Sertoma Park, 300 Riverside Park Road,

 This 0.55 mile trail is as enjoyable as it is educational.
 Located on the Pioneer Park Overlook off Burnt Boat Road, this trail covers the layout and features of the Earthlodge Village occupied by the Mandan Indian Tribe dating back to 1675.